srhalor/common-libraries/README.md

 :: Build only security-utilities and its local deps mvnw.cmd -B -pl security-utilities -am clean install

-:: Deploy only common-utilities (ensure BOM consistency before publishing it) mvnw.cmd -B -pl common-utilities -am -DskipTests deploy
+:: Deploy only common-utilities (ensure parent expectations before publishing it) mvnw.cmd -B -pl common-utilities -am -DskipTests deploy
 ```
 Caution
-- If you publish the parent/BOM at version X.Y.Z, consumers may expect all listed modules to exist at X.Y.Z.
-Either deploy all modules, or delay publishing the BOM until all artifacts are uploaded.
+- If you publish the parent at version X.Y.Z, consumers may expect all listed modules to exist at X.Y.Z.
+Either deploy all modules, or delay publishing until all artifacts are uploaded.

 ---